A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Comparison to Experimental Results on 7x8 grids

 \FigThermal

-Nevertheless, we demonstrate that the correlation function of the Ising order parameter $\Z{2}$ can be classically simulated for the $7\times8$ TFIM using a bond dimension of $\chi = 4096$. \Cref{fig:7x8_z2} shows our numerical simulations for the $7\times8$ TFIM with varying maximum bond dimensions.
-The blue-starred lines represent the results from the Quantinuum H2 device \cite{haghshenas2025digital}.
+In contrast, we demonstrate that the correlation function of the Ising order parameter $\Z{2}$ can be classically simulated for the $7\times8$ TFIM using a bond dimension of $\chi = 4096$. \Cref{fig:7x8_z2} (Left) shows our numerical simulations for the $7\times8$ TFIM with varying maximum bond dimensions.
+The blue-starred and blue-triangled lines represent the results from the Quantinuum H2 device before~\cite{Haghshenas2025Digital_v1} and after~\cite{Haghshenas2025Digital} the improved error mitigation protocol, respectively.
 The orange-circled lines correspond to our numerical results for $\Z{2}_{\gamma_{\rm fit}}$, with the error bars (shaded areas) corresponding to the estimates from the mean (maximum) absolute error from \Cref{fig:rescaling_error}.
-Under the reasonable assumption that the error bounds from \Cref{fig:rescaling_error} extend from the $6\times8$ exact results to the $7\times8$ system, one can see that the experimental results from the Quantinuum H2 device fall outside the bounds of the MPS prediction for $\Z{2}_{\rm exact}$.
-To further validate the results we perform exact tensor contraction simulation possible for the short depth up to step $s=4$, which is consistent with the prediction of our MPS heuristic, see Fig.~\ref{fig:7x8_z2} (Right).
-Furthermore, our MPS prediction $\Z{2}_{\gamma_{\rm fit}}$ for the $7\times8$ system oscillates around the expected thermal value of $\Z{2}$ for the Floquet Hamiltonian (to the order of $dt^2$) computed in the canonical ensemble using an MPS purification ansatz \cite{haghshenas2025digital}.
-This behavior is consistent with the exact simulation of smaller systems as shown in \Cref{fig:thermal}, and seems to disagree with the experimental data in Fig.~\ref{fig:7x8_z2}.
+More precisely, our numerical results are in excellent agreement with the new experimental results from the Quantinuum H2 device, which are now within our estimated error bounds.
+The accuracy of our numerical results is further corroborated by the fact that our MPS prediction $\Z{2}_{\gamma_{\rm fit}}$ oscillates around the expected thermal value for the Floquet Hamiltonian (to $\mathcal{O}(dt^2)$), computed in the canonical ensemble via an MPS purification ansatz~\cite{Haghshenas2025Digital}, as shown in \Cref{fig:thermal}.
+Finally, \Cref{fig:7x8_z2} (Right) shows the comparison of both the MPS prediction and experimental results against exact results obtained using exact tensor network contraction, up to $s=4$.